 Hot on the heels of discovering a protective form of immune response to spinal cord injury, researchers at the University of Virginia School of Medicine have pinpointed the biological trigger for that response - a vital step toward being able to harness the body's defenses to improve treatment for spine injuries, brain trauma, Alzheimer's disease and other neurodegenerative conditions.

-Also known as IL-33 is a protein that in humans is encoded by the IL33 gene.
+Interleukin-33, also known as IL-33, is a protein that in humans is encoded by the IL33 gene.
 IL-33 is a member of the IL-1 family that potently drives production of T helper-2 (Th2)-associated cytokines (e.g., IL-4).
 IL33 is a ligand for IL33R (IL1RL1), an IL-1 family receptor that is selectively expressed on Th2 cells and mast cells.
 IL-33 is expressed on a wide variety of cell types, including fibroblasts, mast cells, dendritic cells, macrophages, osteoblasts, endothelial cells, and epithelial cells.

 Eventually, the findings could lead to both improved treatments and new diagnostic tests for brain and spinal cord injury, Alzheimer's and other conditions.